linuxserver/docker-pixapop/README.md

 &nbsp;
 ## Application Setup

-Any photos included into /photos will be presented as galleries splitted by month.
+Any photos included in /photos will be presented as galleries split by month.
 Config settings are persistent and stored into /config.